Getting started with manifest files

 $ ruby -e "require 'yaml'; YAML.load_file('.cloud66/manifest.yml')"

-You can use this file to make configuration changes to an existing stack.
-One of these cases is for changing the CORS settings on your web servers.
+You can use this file to make configuration changes to an existing application.
+One of these cases is for changing the Cross Origin Resource Sharing (CORS) settings on your web servers.

 What is CORS?

 reconfigure.nginx.
-Simply use the following command to push the change (replacing
+Use the following command to push the change (replacing

-$ cx settings set -s my_stack reconfigure.nginx true
+$ cx settings set -s my_app reconfigure.nginx true

 This will force your Nginx configuration to be rebuilt during the next redeployment.
 Once you redeploy, the CORS settings will be updated on your web servers.